MicrosoftDocs/entra-docs/docs/identity-platform/scenario-daemon-acquire-token.md

 ### Did you forget to provide admin consent?
 Daemon apps need it!

 If you get an **Insufficient privileges to complete the operation** error when you call the API, the tenant administrator needs to grant permissions to the application.
-For guidance on how to grant admin consent for your application, see step 4 in [Quickstart: Acquire a token and call Microsoft Graph in a .NET console app](quickstart-console-app-netcore-acquire-token.md#step-4-admin-consent).

 If you don't grant admin consent to your application, you'll run into the following error: